BrickBench/brickbench-docs/docs/source/install.rst

 Installer (recommended)
 -----------------------

-To download the installer version, find the most recent release and download ``BrickBench-v0.3.0.msi``.
+To download the installer version, download ``BrickBench-v0.3.0.msi`` from the most recent Github release.
 Once installed, you should be able to run it through a shortcut or as a normal Windows program.

 .. note::
-   If you install BrickBench this way, you will be able to double-click .brickbench files to automatically open them through Windows
+   If you install BrickBench this way, you will be able to double-click .brickbench files to automatically open them through Windows.

    **Advanced**: BrickBench can also be run on the command line with ``brickbench.exe``.
    If you pass in a folder or project as an argument, BrickBench will automatically open it.